 Selecting Keep Both will retain the existing version of Manager and save the new version with a number appended to the application name.
 This option allows you to revert to an old version if you encounter a problem with the new one.
 (See Caution below.)
 Both versions will appear in the Applications folder:

 Selecting Stop will terminate the installation without affecting the downloaded file.

 Selecting Replace will automatically remove the old version and install the new one in its place.
 If an alias of Manager is permanently kept in the Dock, that alias will now launch the new version of Manager.
 (If both versions were kept, the Dock alias will launch the old version, because the new version has a different name.)

 Regardless of which installation option is chosen, all versions will call data from the same data file, so no further action is required to access accounting data.

-Updates of Manager can always access and use older data files.
+Updates of Manager can access and use older data files.
 But sometimes they modify the database structure.
 So once you have opened a business with a newer version, problems might arise if the same business is opened with an older version.
 If, for any reason, you need to return to an older version of Manager, restore the business from a backup file that predates the update.

 Subscribe to our newsletter and get exclusive product updates you won't find anywhere else straight to your inbox.